Pre-signed uploads to AWS S3 using Clojure(script)

 Okay, that's a big step, so lets walk through it:

-• handle-image-data is a function that takes in a file and it's key (which is the name the fill will receive at S3's bucket).
-It basically creates a map from the file's properties.
+is a function that takes in a file and it's key (which is the name the fill will receive at S3's bucket).
+It basically creates a map from the file's properties.get-image-data

-• generate-file-key takes in the form's data to create a string containing the form data and the file name.
+takes in the form's data to create a string containing the form data and the file name.
 This is an utility function to create somewhat unique file names.
-UUIDs could also be used to do this.
+UUIDs could also be used to do this.submit-iamge

-• submit-iamge takes in the form's data and the input id.
-It then uses get-image-data to get the raw file and the FormData object.
-It then generates a file-key and creates a map with the file's metadata and the form-data.
+object.
+It then generates a file-key and creates a map with the file's metadata and the form-data.- the

-• the image-selector is a Reagent component that handles it's state using a reagent atom.
-I decided to use an atom instead of re-frame's state because I don't really think the file is part of the application's state.
+is a Reagent component that handles it's state using a reagent atom.
+I decided to use an atom instead of re-frame's state because I don't really think the file is part of the application's state. file-creation-handler

 We'll start with a pretty straightforward re-frame-http-fx event: